Mihai Sturzu: Early years

 In 2007, Mihai Sturzu designed a non-formal education program called "My Role Model" with the purpose of redirecting the attention of the young generation towards the public figures who brought real benefits to Romania and can be considered as true role models.
 After a few years in which he kept trying to implement "My Role Model" at national level, he got the idea to promote his project within a political party.
 Thus, in 2007, he begins to actively participate at the meetings of the TSD organizations and therefore becomes a sympathizer of the Social Democratic Party.

 In 2010, at the suggestion of the President of the Social Democratic Party, Victor Ponta, Mihai Sturzu officially began his political life.
 He became a member of the Social Democratic Party and shortly after, he was nominated to be the spokesperson of TSD (Social Democratic Youth Romania).

-In May 2012 he was appointed as counselor of the Prime Minister on Youth Affairs.
+In May 2012 he was appointed as counsellor of the Prime Minister on Youth Affairs.